wellcomecollection/visual-material/metadata-framework/metadata-elements/title-brief-description.md

 No smoking no hate.
 [3197871i](https://wellcomecollection.org/works/trkdjmg3)
 {% endhint %}

+If there are multiple options for a title on the object; use cataloguer's judgement to select one as the preferred title.
+Record the other options as alternative titles if considered necessary.

 If an inscribed title taken from the object has notable features, such as being written in mirror writing, or is incorporated into the visual design, a note recording this feature can be added to the record.&#x20;

 ### Descriptive Title